 Become An Advocate

 Volunteer Advocates are required to complete applications, get a background check (our cost) and do 30 hours of training and court observations.
-They usually spend about 10 hours a month supporting the child appointed to them.
+They usually spend 5-10 hours a month supporting the child appointed to them.

 In an overburdened social welfare system, abused and neglected children often slip through the cracks.
 That’s where CASA volunteers like you can help make a difference.